Igglybuff/freectl/README.md

 # freectl

-Lightning-fast command-line tool and web UI for finding cool stuff in Git repositories.
+Lightning-fast command-line tool and web UI for finding cool stuff from various data sources.

 **This tool is still in active development and should definitely not be exposed on the public internet.**

 ## Features

-- 🔍 Fuzzy search through cached Git repositories
+- 🔍 Fuzzy search through cached data sources
-- 📦 Cache and update Git repositories locally
+- 📦 Cache and update data sources locally
 - 📊 Generate statistics about repository content
 - 🌐 Web interface for searching
 - 🎨 Beautiful TUI interface